Drone regulations in Indonesia

 Penalties in Indonesia

-If you do not follow the rules, you could face up to three years in prison and a fine of the equivalent of more than 66,000 euros.
+If you do not comply with the regulations, you may face up to three years in prison and a fine of more than 66,000 euros.

-We have researched the listed drone regulations for Indonesia to the best of our knowledge.
-We can not guarantee the correctness of the information.
-If you want to be on the safe side, please contact the competent aviation authority.
-Alternatively, you can also ask the embassy in your country for further information about the regulations.
-Please leave us a comment when you receive news and/or gain experience with your copter in Indonesia!
+The drone regulations for Indonesia listed here have been researched to the best of our knowledge.
+However, we cannot guarantee the accuracy of the information.
+If you want to be on the safe side, contact the Indonesian aviation authority.
+Alternatively, you can also contact the Indonesian embassy in your home country for further information on the regulations.
+Please leave us a comment if you learn of any updates and/or have personal experience flying your drone in Indonesia!

 Since January 2015, we travel around the world.
 In our backpack we carry a camera drone which we use to capture the best places from a bird’s perspective.
 First we travelled with a DJI Phantom 2.
 But now we use several drones like the DJI Phantom 4 Pro+ or the DJI Mini 3 Pro.
 On our blog we share the best tips for you about travelling with a drone.
 If you have questions about this article or new information, don’t hesitate to leave us a comment!